 Free Fatty Acid (Oleic Acid)

-There are other parameters olive oil must meet in order to be considered extra virgin, you can read about them here.
+There are other parameters the product must meet in order to be considered extra virgin, you can read about them here.

-Chemical correction within the olive oil industry is a nasty bit of business.
-This process is used when a ‘producer’ blends an olive oil with another oil (i.e. sunflower oil) and chemically corrects the final product to make it look and taste like olive oil.
-The olive oil industry is coming down on companies that use these dirty tactics.
+Chemical correction within the industry is a nasty bit of business.
+This process is used when a ‘producer’ blends a real, pure olive oil with another oil, such as sunflower oil.
+Then chemically corrects the final product to make it look and taste like a pure olive oil.
+The industry is coming down on companies that use these dirty tactics.